kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 [CDI](https://github.com/kubevirt/containerized-data-importer) is an utility designed to import Virtual Machine images for use with Kubevirt.

-At a high level, a persistent volume claim (Pvc) is created.
-A custom controller watches for importer specific claims, and when discovered, starts an import process to create a raw image named *disk.img* with the desired content into the associated Pvc
+At a high level, a persistent volume claim (PVC) is created.
+A custom controller watches for importer specific claims, and when discovered, starts an import process to create a raw image named *disk.img* with the desired content into the associated PVC

 #### Install CDI

 To install the components, we will first explore and then execute the `cdi.sh` script in root's home directory.
 Be sure to review the contents of this file first.
+Notice that in the script you are downloading a few yaml files as well, which will be applied to OpenShift.
+Take a minute to review those files too.

 ```
 cat ~/cdi.sh